-Met Gala Red Carpet Photos — Kim Kardashian & More Dazzle In Gorgeous Looks
+Met Gala 2018 Red Carpet Photos: Kim Kardashian & More Dazzle In Gorgeous Looks

 The 2018 Met Gala has finally arrived!
 Kim Kardashian, Rihanna, and more of Hollywood’s biggest stars are stepping out in gorgeous looks on fashion’s biggest night.
 See the stars as they arrive on the steps of the Met!